-- 6 oz elbow pasta gluten free if necessary
+- 1 cup ditalini pasta gluten free if necessary (about 5 oz)

 - In a large pot on the stove, heat olive oil.
-Sauté onions, garlic and carrots in olive oil over medium heat for about 5 minutes until translucent.
+Sauté onions, garlic and carrots in olive oil over medium heat for about 5 minutes until onions are translucent and softened.

 - Add tomato sauce, spices, stock and water to the pot, bring to a boil.
-Reduce heat and simmer for 15 minutes.
+Once boiling, reduce heat and simmer for 15 minutes.

-- After the soup has cooked, add raw pasta and beans.
-Bring to a boil.
+- After the soup has cooked, add raw pasta and cooked beans.
+Stir together and bring to a boil.
 Cook uncovered until pasta is al dente, about 4-6 minutes (cook time will vary depending on the pasta shape you use)